mars-sec/frontline/README.md

 # Frontline

-AI-scored daily newspaper from your RSS feeds.
+Claude kept refusing to tell me modern research on malware and EDR systems, so why not make it give me the research each morning?
+Here's frontline: an AI-scored daily newspaper from your RSS feeds.

 Frontline pulls articles from your RSS feeds, scores them against your interests using AI, composes a daily broadsheet newspaper, and renders it as a static HTML page you can host anywhere.